 Founded in 1909, Sway FC is a senior football club with a proud history in local football, having competed in the Bournemouth Hayward Saturday Premier League for many years, last being crowned champions in 2012/2013.
 Our ground in the New Forest village of Sway has excellent facilities with a 50-seater stand and excellent changing rooms.
 An attendance of 50 plus is not unusual for First Team games.
 In 2013 we received an award for our pitch from Hampshire FA.

 Home address: Jubilee Field, Station Road, Sway, SO41 6BE

 Sway are fielding three teams in 2014/2015:

 Sway First Team play in the Bournemouth Premier League.
 Last season they finished 7th in this league and reached the quarter-final of the Hampshire Cup.
-They are currently managed jointly by Ben Johnson, Adam Gates and James Totczyk.
+They are managed by Martin Spiers.

 Sway Reserves, managed by Chris Groves, with Paul Nineham as Assistant Manager, compete in the Bournemouth First Division.
 Last season they finished 7th in this league.